lulzzz/documentation-1/docs/index.md

 ## Introduction

-In this series of articles, we will walk through a demonstration application that is built with Microservices from the ground up.
-This section will provide an overview of designing a Microservices application by describing how we created the demo application.
-Later on, you can try installing the various applications and exploring their features to understand how they work together.
+In this series of articles, we will walk you through a demonstration application that was built with Microservices from the ground up.

+This section will provide an overview of Microservices by describing how we created the demo application.
+Later on, you can try installing the various services and explore their features to understand how they work together.

 ### Azure Kubernetes Services (AKS)

-Microsoft Azure Kubernetes Services (AKS) is an orchestration service for hosting Microservices applications.
+Microsoft Azure Kubernetes Services (AKS) is an orchestration service for hosting Microservices.
 The following is a description of the demo applications hosted in AKS.

 ### Nodes